Home » crafts » Chalk Paint Flower Pot Makeover and Hand Stamping

 Thinking the white might be a little too stark and plain for the miniature pink cyclamens, I decided to apply a dragonfly stamp with black ink.
 If you don’t want to stamp the pots, you could also just tie a pretty ribbon or piece of jute around them.

-Before transferring the mini cyclamens to the whitewashed clay pots, I added a few stones to the bottom to provide additional drainage for the plant.
+Before transferring the mini-cyclamens to the whitewashed clay pots, I added a few stones to the bottom to provide additional drainage for the plant.
 This is a trick my mother taught me.

 Then it was just a matter of carefully transferring the cyclamen to the clay pot, adding soil as needed.
 I lightly tapped down on the soil around the edge of the plant to remove any air bubbles, and watered them.
 And this is when the magic happens!